The Wave Arizona: Everything you need to know

 The hike to the Wave is by no means the most challenging trek in the Arizona desert, but we see a lot of visitors to the Wave who overestimate their ability.
 Because the Wave has become famous, it attracts a wide range of visitors, not just seasoned hikers who are accustomed to cross-country travel where the trails are not marked by signs.

-The Wave is patrolled by BLM rangers and also volunteers, but they are not there every day and North Coyote Buttes is a big area.
+The Wave is patrolled by BLM rangers and volunteers, but North Coyote Buttes is a big area.
 Don’t depend on others to help you.
 Your safety is your responsibility.
 It’s also good to realize cell phone reception is spotty at best.
-When you obtain permits in person, you will attend a safety briefing and learn all about the hazards of hiking to the Wave.
+When you pick up permits in person, you will attend a mandatory safety briefing and learn all about the hazards of hiking to the Wave.
 Please listen to the rangers.
-They are not trying to scare you, they are trying to keep you safe.
+They are not trying to scare you; they are trying to keep you safe.

 How was the Wave formed?